Section 1: Introduction

 Most of the names of the important Lakota leaders who are mentioned in the text are written in English.
 Sitting Bull is English for Tatanka Iyotanke.
 Tatanka is the Lakota word for bull.
 Iyotanke might also be spelled as Iotanka.
 If you do a little research on the English names, you will find the Lakota name.

-We have used all of these terms often so that you will become familiar and comfortable with the great variety of terms used in historical writing about the Sioux.
+We have used all of these terms often so that you will become familiar and comfortable with the great variety of terms used in historical writing about the people once called the Sioux.
 The changes in terminology do not change the facts of the history.
 The Lakotas were a powerful tribe that controlled the course of history in the 19th century.